kristentang/facerecognitionexperiment/README.md

 Hypothesis 2: Face recognition is the worst when eyes are covered

 ## Methods
 The experiment was created and run on PsychoPy.
+The PsychoPy file can be found here and viewed here, and specfics of the experiment methocs can be found <a href = "https://facerecognitionexperiment/results/Presentation.pdf">here</a>

 ## Results
 The data was analyzed using SPSS.